 The committee will review all nominees.
 Nominees deemed worthy of further consideration will be forwarded to the President.

 Current faculty, students, staff, and administrators of the University are not eligible to receive an Honorary Degree.
 Candidates actively running for political office or sitting elected officials are not eligible to be selected as a Commencement Speaker or to receive an Honorary Degree from the University.

 Honorary Degree Categories

 Customarily, the following Honorary Degrees may be granted by the University:

 The President and the Board of Trustees invite nominations for honorary degrees and commencement speakers from the University community.
 All nominations should include basic biographical information and clear rationale for recognition.
 The Committee may also bring forth nominations.
 Self-nominations will not be considered.
-Individuals who wish to nominate a candidate should complete the nomination form.
+Individuals who wish to nominate a candidate should complete a nomination form.

 The Committee will consider approved nominees for these honors for two years from the date of nomination.
 If an approved nominee is not selected within the two-year period, they will be removed from the list of approved candidates.

 Please contact Nunzia Manuli, Vice President and Chief of Staff, at [email protected], for questions regarding the nomination process.